-Stanley Wu, Coordinator for OMEGA.
-He brings a background in renewable energy systems, community living, and water management.
+Stanley Wu brings a background in renewable energy systems, community living, and water management.
 He is a subject-matter expert in solar thermal and hydronic systems and is an ex-wildland firefighter, tango dancer, and father.
 In 2017, he received his doctorate in Traditional Chinese Medicine and is the director of The Resilience Project at Commonweal.

 Joan Diamond, Executive Director of Stanford University’s Millennium Alliance for Humanity and the Biosphere and of the Crans Foresight Analysis Consensus.